African art > African mask, tribal art, primitive art > Zimba mask

 Watch the video

-The Zimba, also called Binja, are close neighbors of the Lega in the Pangi and Shabunda region of DRC.
-Subject to Lega influence, they share some institutional similarities with the Lega and Luba.
-Whether they live in the forest or in the savannah, the symbolism of their art and rituals are associated with hunting which is of major importance.
-On the other hand, they are patrilineal groups that have ended up supplanting the matrilineal organization of their society.
-Like the Lega, the center of their system revolves around an institution analogous to the Bwami, named bukota, mpunzu, or nsubi.
+The Zimba, also called Binja, are close neighbors of the Lega of the Pangi and Shabunda region in the DRC.
+Subject to Lega influence, they share some institutional similarities with the Lega and the Luba.
+Whether they live in the forest or the savannah, the symbolism of their art and the rituals are associated with hunting which is of major importance.
+On the other hand, there are patrilineal groups which have ended up supplanting the matrilineal organization of their society.
+Like the Lega, the center of their system revolves around an institution similar to that of the Bwami, called bukota, mpunzu, or nsubi< /i>.
 Rare ape statuettes were also used in similar Bwami rites.

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 By purchasing this artwork you will get 5% = (17.0 loyalty points = 17.0 euros) which you can use towards your next purchase